jonathan-annett/pirple4/README.md

 pirple assignment 2
 Homework Assignment #2

+Note - This is a work in progress, and as I'm using ZEDAPP as my editor of choice, I'm editing the repository live, pulling down changes to my local machine every time i need to test.

+this means there will be many evolutions of the code before it is complete. this isn't the only way to use ZEDAPP (https://github.com/zedapp/zed), i just decided to try doing it this way for this project, instead of working locally and then commiting the project once at the end.

 The Assignment (Scenario):

 You are building the API for a pizza-delivery company.
 Don't worry about a frontend, just build the API.
 Here's the spec from your project manager: